NASA's SOFIA observatory studies neighboring galaxy from Chile

 SOFIA's main goal in Chile, Harmon added, was to collect data on the Large Magellanic Cloud - one of the closest galaxies to our Milky Way - which is easily observable from the vantage point of Santiago.
 The team also collected data on a number of celestial objects visible only from Earth's southern hemisphere.

-"This mission here in Chile will help us conclude and finalize that proposal and hopefully produce a very important science paper on the Magellanic Cloud characteristics in the near future," Harmon said.
+"This mission here in Chile will help us conclude and finalise that proposal and hopefully produce a very important science paper on the Magellanic Cloud characteristics in the near future," Harmon said.

 NASA hopes that data about the Large Magellanic Cloud will help scientists better understand how stars are formed.

-SOFIA flies at an altitude of more than 45,000 feet (13,700 meters) at the edge of the atmosphere, which blocks most infrared rays.
-Once at the required altitude, the fuselage opens up so a telescope with a 8.2-foot (2.5-meter) diameter can observe the sky and start recording data that scientists analyze later.
+SOFIA flies at an altitude of more than 13,700 metres at the edge of the atmosphere, which blocks most infrared rays.
+Once at the required altitude, the fuselage opens up so a telescope with a 2.5-metre diameter can observe the sky and start recording data that scientists analyse later.

-(Reporting by Reuters TV; Writing by Alexander Villegas; Editing by Will Dunham)